dotnet/EntityFramework.Docs/entity-framework/efcore-and-ef6/porting/index.md

     - Move from `Database.Log` to `Microsoft.Extensions.Logging APIs`
     - Apply changes for `WithRequired` and `WithOptional` (see [here](/efcore-and-ef6/porting/port-detailed-cases#required-and-optional))
     - Update validation code.
 There is no data validation built into EF Core, but you can [do it yourself](/dotnet/architecture/microservices/microservice-ddd-cqrs-patterns/domain-model-layer-validations#use-validation-attributes-in-the-model-based-on-data-annotations).
+    - Follow any necessary steps to [port from EDMX](/efcore-and-ef6/porting/port-edmx).
 1. Perform specific steps based on your EF Core approach:
     - [Code as source of truth](/efcore-and-ef6/porting/port-code.md)
     - [Database as source of truth](/efcore-and-ef6/porting/port-database.md)
     - [Hybrid model](/efcore-and-ef6/porting/port-hybrid.md)

-Finally, review some ways to address and work around the [detailed differences](/efcore-and-ef6/porting/port-detailed-cases.md).
+There are many considerations that relate to all of the approaches, so you will also want to review ways to address and work around the [detailed differences between EF6 and EF Core](/efcore-and-ef6/porting/port-detailed-cases.md).